george-hawkins/arf-drone/stick-setup.md

 | rudder | yaw | turn clockwise or counterclockwise |
 | throttle | throttle | go up or down |

 The "term" elevator seems particularly confusing - it doesn't mean up and down as one might guess.
-Hopefully the distinction between _going_ right and _turning_ clockwise is clear - if you're used to first person shooters then _going_ right is the equivalent of siddling left crabwise while still facing the same direction while _turning_ clockwise means staying put but chaning the direction your facing (turning round to face right, turning further to face back and so on until you do a full 360).
+Hopefully the distinction between _going_ right and _turning_ clockwise is clear - if you're used to first person shooters then _going_ right is the equivalent of siddling left crabwise while still facing the same direction while _turning_ clockwise means staying put but changing the direction your facing (turning round to face right, turning further to face back and so on until you do a full 360).

 I couldn't find a perfect page showing the use of the terms pitch, roll etc. This [page](http://newatlas.com/drone-school-quadcopter-transmitter-mode-1-2/40847/) clearly labels the sticks for mode 1 and 2 while this [page](https://www.wearechampionmag.com/quadcopter-transmitter-mode2-vs-mode1-difference) shows nicely the affect of the controls on the drone (unfortunately it uses the term roll for forward and backward, as well as left and right, rather than the more common _pitch_ forward and backward).